TEALSK12/2nd-semester-introduction-to-computer-science/docs/units/1_unit/02_lesson/lesson.md

 #### Discussion Section 1

 * What does the // do?
 How is that different from /?
 And how are those different from %?
-* What’s the difference between 3.0 and 3?
+* What's the difference between 3.0 and 3?
 * Go over the following two terms
   1. **Floats**: a data type, number with a decimal point.
   2. **Integers**: a data type, number without a decimal point.